 Disaster Research Center The Disaster Research Center (DRC), established in 1963, was moved to the University of Delaware in 1985.
 DRC is one of the world’s leading centers for social science research on disasters and hazards.
 Since its inception, the Center has conducted field studies in over 520 communities that have sustained the effects of large-scale emergencies, in particular, natural and technological disasters.
 The Center’s research program focuses on group, organization, and community preparations for, responses to, mitigation of, and recovery from various hazard agents.
 Current and past sponsors of the Center’s research activities include the National Science Foundation, the Federal Emergency Management Agency, the NOAA Sea Grant College Program, the U. S. Geological Survey, the Multidisciplinary Center for Earthquake Engineering Research, and the Public Entity Risk Institute.
 DRC has conducted field and survey research in numerous communities in the United States and has been involved in studies of the major disaster events of our time, including the 1964 Alaska, 1971 San Fernando, 1989 San Francisco, and 1994 Northridge earthquakes; major hurricane, flood, and tornado events, and mass-casualty disasters such as explosions and plane crashes.
 The Center has also carried out research on significant civil disturbances, including the 1960s urban riots and the 1992 Los Angeles unrest.
 Although its main focus has been on disasters and other community crises in the United States, DRC is also involved in international research, and Center personnel work closely with members of the international hazards research community.
 Current projects include large-scale studies of flood evacuation in the state of Veracruz, Mexico, impediments and incentives to the adoption and implementation of loss-reduction measures, definitions and measures of social resilience, and research on the organizational and community response following the September 11 attack on the World Trade Center.

-Center for Drug and Alcohol Studies.
-The Center for Drug and Alcohol Studies (CDAS) was established at the University in 1991 and has been awarded research grants from the National Institute on Drug Abuse, the Substance Abuse and Mental Health Services Administration, the National Institute of Justice, private foundations, and the State of Delaware.
-Locally, CDAS has offices in Newark and Wilmington.
-CDAS was instrumental in setting up and evaluating a national model of Therapeutic Community treatment in criminal justice populations.
-Currently, CDAS is engaged with a group of nine research centers nationally that are focused on implementation science research to study ways to improve evidence-based practices for substance-involved clients in criminal justice organizations (prisons, jails, probation offices).
+Center for Drug and Health Studies.
+The Center for Drug and Health Studies (CDHS) was established at the University in 1991 and has been awarded research grants from the National Institute on Drug Abuse, the Substance Abuse and Mental Health Services Administration, the National Institute of Justice, private foundations, and the State of Delaware.
+Locally, CDHS has offices in Newark and Wilmington.
+CDHS was instrumental in setting up and evaluating a national model of Therapeutic Community treatment in criminal justice populations.
+Currently, CDHS is engaged with a group of nine research centers nationally that are focused on implementation science research to study ways to improve evidence-based practices for substance-involved clients in criminal justice organizations (prisons, jails, probation offices).
 Other recent projects include: ongoing analyses of the relationship between school and family experiences to adolescent substance abuse and other risky behaviors using extensive data gathered from surveys of students in Delaware public schools; an evaluation of graduated sanctions to deter substance use among probationers; studies examining HIV within the criminal justice population; suicide prevention strategies among at-risk youth and young adults; and an evaluation of community prevention programs to address various aspects of substance abuse in Delaware communities.

 Both Centers offer opportunities for research training for graduate students including stipends for research assistants and use of data sources.